Code-Institute-Submissions/the-growth-club/README.md

     ```

 ### Deploying to Heroku
-1. Setup a Heroku app within Heroku dashboard with your region (or the closest one to you) and app name.
+1. Setup a Heroku app within the Heroku dashboard with your region (or the closest one to you) and app name.
 2. Run pip3 freeze --local > requirements.txt in your workspace terminal to collect any new dependencies.
 3. Run python app.py > Procfile to create a Procfile required for Heroku deployment.
 4. In Heroku, in your app, select the 'deploy' tab and 'connect with GitHub'.
-5. Search for your repo (or signin and connect GitHub account) and select this.
+5. Search for your repo (or sign in and connect GitHub account) and select this.
-6. In the 'settings' tab, click 'Reveal Config Vars' and input your environment variable from your local build in the key/value inputs.
+6. In the 'settings tab, click 'Reveal Config Vars' and input your environment variable from your local build in the key/value inputs.
 7. In your local workspace, add, commit and push your requirements.txt and Procfile.
 8. In Heroku, select 'Automatic Deploys' to automatically rebuild the app when a new Git commit is pushed.
-9. Once the inital build is complete, click 'Open App' in the top right of the screen to view the application.
+9. Once the initial build is complete, click 'Open App' in the top right of the screen to view the application.
 ___
 <br>